 How to get here

 Because spaces on the tours are limited, please book the Study Tour first and wait for confirmation before booking your transport.
 After we have confirmed your place you can book your transport.
-You will need to travel to Assen on the Monday before the tour and leave on the Friday after the tour as we start at 9 am on Tuesday and end in the evening of Thursday.
+The tours take place over three very full days.
+You cannot travel on the days of the tour but need to arrive in Assen on the Monday before the tour and leave on the Friday after the tour.
+We will start at 9 am on Tuesday and end in the evening of Thursday.

 Ride the same type of bicycle as the Dutch (this is one example - exact details will vary)